win-aajit/Gmail-Smart-Categorizer/README.md

 # Smart Gmail Sorter

-This is a chrome extension that utilizes LLMs to categorize a user's Gmail emails into smart user-defined labels by scraping visible inbox content—no Gmail API or login required.
+### This is a chrome extension that utilizes LLMs to categorize a user's Gmail emails into smart user-defined labels by scraping visible inbox content

 ![SorterScreenshot.png](SorterScreenshot.png)

 ![ExtensionScreenshot.png](ExtensionScreenshot.png)

 ### ✨ Features